San Antonio: History

 San Antonio was part of the Spanish Viceroyalty of New Spain.

 During the Spanish–Mexican settlement of Southwestern lands, which took place over the following century, Juan Leal Goraz Jr. was a prominent figure.
-He claimed nearly 100,000 sq miles (153,766 acres) as Spanish territory and held some control for nearly three decades; this area stretched across six present-day states.
+He claimed nearly 100,000 sqmi as Spanish territory and held some control for nearly three decades; this area stretched across six present-day states.
 San Antonio was designated as Leal Goraz's capital.
 It represented Mexican expansion into the area.
 With his robust military forces, he led exploration and establishing Spanish colonial bases as far as San Francisco, California.
 Widespread bankruptcy forced Leal Goraz Jr.'s army back into the current boundaries of Mexico; they fell into internal conflict and turmoil with neighboring entities.

 San Antonio grew to become the largest Spanish settlement in Texas; it was designated as the capital of the Spanish, later Mexican, province of Tejas.
 From San Antonio, the Camino Real (today Nacogdoches Road), was built to the small frontier town of Nacogdoches.
 Mexico allowed European American settlers from the United States into the territory; they mostly occupied land in the eastern part.
 In 1835, when Antonio López de Santa Anna unilaterally abolished the Mexican Constitution of 1824, violence ensued in many states of Mexico. which led to many short-lived independent republics.
 This, in addition to Mexico's abolition of slavery, and cultural differences between the Texians and the Mexicans, led to the Texas Revolution.

 In a series of battles, the Texian Army, which was made up primarily of American citizens, succeeded in forcing Mexican soldiers out of the settlement areas east of San Antonio.
 Under the leadership of Ben Milam, in the Battle of Bexar, December 1835, Texian forces captured San Antonio from forces commanded by General Martin Perfecto de Cos, Santa Anna's brother-in-law.
 In the spring of 1836, Santa Anna marched on San Antonio.
 A volunteer force under the command of James C. Neill occupied and fortified the deserted Alamo mission.

 Upon his departure, the joint command of William Barrett Travis and James Bowie were left in charge of defending the old mission.
 The Battle of the Alamo took place from February 23 to March 6, 1836.
 The outnumbered Texian force was ultimately defeated, with all of the Alamo defenders killed.
 These men were seen as "martyrs" for the cause of Texas freedom and "Remember the Alamo" became a rallying cry in the Texian Army's eventual success at defeating Santa Anna's army.